sebastian-altamirano/setup-scripts/README.md

 1. Update the BIOS and/or change BIOS settings if needed (e.g., for upgrading the CPU or installing Windows in UEFI mode).
 2. Connect the bootable USB and give it priority in the BIOS.
 3. Install the OS:
-    - When choosing the Windows version, ensure it supports WSL (e.g., Windows 11 Home does not, but Windows 11 Professional does).
+    - When choosing the Windows edition, ensure it supports the features you plan to use (WSL, virtualization, BitLocker, etc.).
     - Disable the internet connection during installation to prevent the OS from automatically installing drivers.
     - If you did not pre-create a local user with Rufus, create one now.
 Avoid using accents or special characters.
 4. Install the drivers.
 5. Install Windows and Microsoft Store updates:
-    - Enable internet connection.
+    - Reconnect to the internet.
-    - Log-in to the Microsoft Store.
+    - Log in to the Microsoft Store.
-    - Download and install updates; restart the SO if required.
+    - Download and install updates; restart the OS if required.
-    - After reboot, make sure there are no more updates pending.
-The reason for this is that some updates could disrupt the setup scripts.
+    - After rebooting, make sure there are no more updates pending.
+Some updates could disrupt the setup scripts.
 6. Run the [setup scripts](#setup-instructions) to install applications and restore configurations.
 7. Apply [manual settings](#manual-settings).
-8. Log-in accounts.
+8. Log in to accounts.
 9. Restore backups.

 ## Setup Instructions

 ### Prerequisites

+Before running the scripts, make sure you meet the following requirements:

-- Virtualization enabled in the BIOS: Required to install WSL.
+- Virtualization enabled in the BIOS: Required for WSL.
+- Active internet connection: Required to download updates and applications.
 - Logged-in user in the Microsoft Store: Required to install some applications with WinGet.

 ### Instructions

-Before running the scripts, ensure that your internet connection is active, as the scripts require it to download updates and applications.

 Stay attentive during the execution of the scripts, as some commands may require your input.